 Utah’s Advanced Manufacturing industry includes various cutting-edge companies dedicated to expanding the advanced materials, manufacturing, technology development, and design sectors.

-A report from the Kem C. Gardner Policy Institute, commissioned by the Utah Governor’s Office of Economic Development, shows that in 2018 Utah’s manufacturing industry provided 7% of total state employment and paid 9.6% of overall earnings.
-The report also states the industry accounted for 11% of Utah’s gross domestic product.
+A report from the Kem C. Gardner Policy Institute, commissioned by the Utah Governor’s Office of Economic Opportunity, shows that in 2018, Utah’s manufacturing industry provided 7% of total state employment and paid 9.6% of overall earnings.
+The report also states the sector accounted for 11% of Utah’s gross domestic product.

 In 2018, the total economic impacts of Utah’s manufacturing industry, both indirect and induced, included 427,980 jobs, $26.4 billion in earnings, and $44 billion in GDP.
 Overall, manufacturing supports one-fifth of all Utah jobs and one-quarter of Utah’s total GDP and earnings.